daniele77/aricpp/README.md

 You can find some examples in the directory "samples".
 Each .cpp files correspond to an executable.
-You can compile each sample by including aricpp, boost and beast header files and linking boost system, boost program options and pthread.
+You can compile each sample by including aricpp, boost and beast header files and linking boost system, boost program options (and pthread on linux).

+Are also provided:
-There are also a GNU make file (Makefile) and a Windows nmake file (makefile.win).
+* a GNU make file (Makefile)
+* a Windows nmake file (makefile.win)
+* a Visual Studio solution

 You can specify boost and beast library paths in the following ways: